Rockland County, New York: Health

 According to Scorecard.org, which integrates data from different sources including the United States Environmental Protection Agency (EPA), in 2002, Rockland County ranked among the worst 10% in the United States in terms of air releases.
 Recent EPA statistics show that a total of 66 presently active Rockland County facilities are currently regulated.
 In Scorecard's list of Top 10 polluters from 2002, the Lovett generating station in Tompkins Cove is the top polluter, releasing 1,523,339 pounds of toxic emissions.
 Studies were released in 2000 and in 2004 by the Clean Air Task Force to study the impacts of power plant emissions in the United States.
 This data for Rockland County shows that a total of $2,150,800 was paid in compensation for numerous illnesses caused by power plant pollution, including asthma attacks, heart attacks and death.
 The Lovett generating station was closed and dismantled prior to 2014.
 From 2015 to 2018, the Haverstraw Quarry owned and managed by CRH Tilcon and Oldcastle Materials was heavily fined for air and water pollution, including over-blasting, over-excavating, non-viable use of its NESCO unhealthy dust suppression systems and lethal dust & water runoffs into protected waterways.
 In the period from 2017 to 2020, Suez experienced instances of discolored water and odor complaints.
 During 2020, the Rockland County Health Dept. and New York State Department of Environmental Conservation (NYSDEC) Conservationfound/investigated and informed Suez of untreated polluted water at Tilcon operated discharge points at a stream that flows into Lake DeForest.
 After discovery, Tilcon stopped pumping the waste.
 Higher cancer rates in Rockland County as compared to Manhattan associate towards drinking water quality, aging drink water infrastructure/storm drain runoff concerns.

-Recently, COVID-19 pandemic was first confirmed to have reached Rockland County on March 6, 2020.
+The COVID-19 pandemic was first confirmed to have reached Rockland County on March 6, 2020.
 After the areas of Spring Valley and Monsey were identified as having the highest infection rates, County Executive Ed Day requested that state emergency management declare those areas a closed containment zone.
 As of July 4, 2021, there are a total of 47,027 COVID-19 cases and 966 deaths.
 At 14,450 cases per 100,000, Rockland had the greatest density of COVID-19 cases of any New York county.
 47% of the population and 58% of the eligible population (aged 12 and over) have been vaccinated.
 The Orthodox Jewish community, the largest in the country, have some of the lowest vaccination rates in the state; Monsey's is the lowest in the state, at 17.8%, as of June 15, 2021.

 News reports confirmed that the first known case of polio in the United States in a decade was discovered in Rockland County in July 2022.